Copa del Rey semi-final draw: Real Madrid draw Barcelona in Clasico last-four showdown | Goal.com

 The first leg of the tie will take place at Camp Nou on the week beginning February 4 before the second leg at Santiago Bernabeu in the final week of February.

-It will mark the first time the two sides have met since Barca thrashed Madrid 5-1 in what proved to be Julen Lopetegui's final match in charge of the Blancos.
+It will mark the first time the two sides have met since Barca thrashed Madrid 5-1 in October in what proved to be Julen Lopetegui's final match in charge of the Blancos.

 The two giants of Spanish football have held a monopoly over the Copa in recent years, winning eight of the last 10 editions between them.